Mathilde Lefebvre letter

-In the spring of 2021, the French newspaper La Voix du Nord published an article entitled “Qui était Franck Lefebvre, l’Haillicourtois qui a perdu une partie de sa famille dans le naufrage du Titanic ?” (in French, Who was Franck Lefebvre, the Hailourtois who lost part of his family in the sinking of the Titanic ?) mentioning this document.
-After that, there were media reports about the letter.
-After several specialists had expressed doubts about the authenticity of the letter, it was revealed that it was a hoax.
+In the spring of 2021, the French newspaper La Voix du Nord published an article entitled “Qui était Franck Lefebvre, l’Haillicourtois qui a perdu une partie de sa famille dans le naufrage du Titanic ?”
+(Who was Franck Lefebvre, the Hailourtois who lost part of his family in the sinking of the Titanic?) mentioning this document.
+After several specialists expressed doubts about the authenticity of the letter, it was revealed to be a hoax.

 Background

 The Lefebvre family

+Mathilde Lefebvre was born on 4 May 1899 at Liévin.
+She was the daughter of Franck Lefebvre and Marie Daumond.

 Franck Lefebvre, a coal miner from Liévin in Pas-de-Calais, moved to Mystic, Iowa, United States in 1910.
-Once enough money was raised, he paid for his wife and children, who remained in France, for a trip aboard the Titanic, so that they could join him.
+Once enough money was raised, he paid for his wife and children, who had stayed in France, for a trip aboard the Titanic, so that they could join him.
+Mathilde traveled with her mother Marie, her brother Henri and their sisters Ida and Jeanne from Southampton.
+They shared a third class cabin.
 None of the Lefebvre family aboard the Titanic survived.

-Previous hoaxes

-The Titanic was not the only sunken ship from whom message bottles were purportedly found.
-In February 1893, the Naronic, a livestock carrier belonging to the White Star Line, disappeared during a crossing of the Atlantic Ocean while trying to reach New York City from Liverpool.
-At that time, ships were not yet equipped with radio and the only way to prevent a tragedy was to be seen by another ship.
-For several months, several ships were diverted from the company to try to find the Naronic, but without success.
-Only empty Naronic lifeboats were found.
-There is currently no explanation of what happened.

-In March of the same year, six bottles containing messages attributed to the Naronic were found.
-Two were discovered on the east coast of the United States and reported a sinking on February 19.
-One of them referred to a collision with an iceberg during a snowstorm.
-Although the letters were signed, none of the names were on the official list of mariners on board.
-Apparently, they were written by people who were not aware of this information, based on media reports.
-Also, the messages found in the United Kingdom referred to icebergs or explosions, and the names in the messages simply did not exist.
-One of the messages referred to a false address.